Rollerball (1975 film): Critical response

+On Rotten Tomatoes, the film has an approval rating of 56% based on reviews from 109 critics, with an average rating of 6.4/10.
+The site's consensus reads: "Its dystopia vision is presented with striking brutality and visual splendor, but Rollerball is often undermined by shallow characterizations and a script that delivers social critique without much conviction."
+On Metacritic the film has a score of 56 out of 100 based on reviews from 11 critics, indicating "mixed or average reviews".

+Most major critics were negative about the film upon its original release.
 Vincent Canby of The New York Times was unimpressed:

 All science-fiction can be roughly divided into two types of nightmares.
 In the first the world has gone through a nuclear holocaust and civilization has reverted to a neo-stone Age.
 In the second, of which "Rollerball" is an elaborate and very silly example, all of mankind's problems have been solved but at the terrible price of individual freedom. ...
 The only way science-fiction of this sort makes sense is as a comment on the society for which it's intended, and the only way "Rollerball" would have made sense in a satire of our national preoccupation with televised professional sports, particularly weekend football.
 Yet "Rollerball" isn't a satire.
 It's not funny at all and, not being funny, it becomes, instead, frivolous.